dustywhite7/Econ8320/SlidesCode/8 - Numpy and Scipy.md

   c_{ij} = \sum_{k=1}^m a_{ik} \times b_{kj}
 $$

-Write an algorithm (maybe even recycling your dot product function!) to perform arbitrary matrix multiplication given two conforming matrices.
+Write an algorithm (or at least some pseudocode, again) to perform arbitrary matrix multiplication given two conforming matrices.

 ---